julyvee/julyvee.github.io/_posts/2024-02-16-making-uis-more-robust-with-data-mapping.markdown

         if isinstance(value, dict):
             mapped_data[key] = map_items(data, value.items())
         # If the value is a list, map according to the convention,
-        # first item in the list specifices the source list name,
+        # first item in the list specifies the source list name,
         # second one the mapping for every list item.
         # Mapping here is relative only to the list item itself.
         elif isinstance(value, list):